aidenwaring/CA_T3A1_Workbook/readme.md

 With reference to my first group project as part of a hackathon with my fellow Coder Academy students, we utilised this strategy of source control.
 As we had to all work on the same code simultaneously, our team utilised a centralized workflow by having our source code available on GitHub, with each member being listed as a contributor and the chosen team leader owning the repository.
 This approach is often employed by organisations for in-house development, and was a perfect fit for our team's goals and remote-work environment.

 We decided it be best to each utilise the 'feature-branch' design philosophy.
 This ensured that all code changes were made in new, feature-specific branches instead of master.
 Each member had a certain part of the application to work on.
 Each component was broken up into a different feature branch.
 These feature branches are created on the repository for code changes.
-Our tem made changes and edited files committing locally and synchronising upstream at a convenient time.
+Our team made changes and edited files committing locally and synchronising upstream at a convenient time.
 Reviewed changes were then "pulled" back into the shared repositories master branch by initiating a pull request once we had decided that there were no conflicts and that the branch contained working content relevant to the master branch and to the application's objectives.

 This segmentation of new code and it's staged change control methodology ensured that the master branch remained valid, stable and conflict-free.

 In conjunction with using GitHub for source control, other processes we followed as part of our project was using a software development plan.
 Our team used Trello for planning the application's scope and user stories.
 Our developers were able to successfully communicate their plans via WhatsApp and Slack platforms and assist each other using Visual Studio Code's Live Share functionality.